ASC Oțelul Galați: Refounding and returning to the top flight (2016–present)

 The first season back in the elite was 2023–24.
 During this season, Oțelul with the same Dorinel Munteanu as head coach managed to prove wrong most of the certain relegation pre-season predictions.
 Oțelul finished the regular Liga I season 11th out of 16.
-In the relegation playout phase, results were even better, granting a 2nd place finish in the playout, 8th in the final general Liga I table.
+In the relegation playout phase, results were even better, granting a 2nd-place finish in the playout, 8th in the final general Liga I table.
 This position also enabled the team to qualify for the UEFA Conference League playoffs semifinals which they lost against U Cluj.
 In the Romanian Cup, Oțelul stunned most pundits with a run to the final, eliminating better tipped teams on the way like Universitatea Craiova or U Cluj.
-The final, against Liga II participant Corvinul Hunedoara was a surprise in the negative sense for Oțelul, losing on penalties after a hard fought 2-2 after extra time in Sibiu.
+The final, against Liga II participant Corvinul Hunedoara was a surprise in the negative sense for Oțelul, losing on penalties after a hard-fought 2–2 after extra time in Sibiu.
 3500 supporters made the long trip from Galați to Sibiu, the full number of tickets available to them.

+The 2024–25 season brought three head coaches.
+Dorinel Munteanu resigned on 30 December 2024, citing the club's financial problems.
+Ovidiu Burcă left on 19 March 2025 after ten matches (two wins, two draws, six losses),and was replaced by László Balint.
+FIFA also imposed a transfer registration ban on the club over unpaid dues owed to former player Samy Bourard.
+Top scorers that season were Frédéric Maciel and Răzvan Tănasă, with six goals each.

+Under Balint, the team finished the regular 2025–26 season 10th of 16 after a 4–0 defeat to Universitatea Cluj on 27 February 2026, entering the relegation play-out.
+Balint resigned on 14 March 2026 after an opening play-out defeat to Csíkszereda, and was replaced three days later by Croatian coach Stjepan Tomas.
+The club also withdrew its UEFA licence application for 2026–27, citing around €835,000 in unpaid wages.
+Tomas guided the team to a 3rd-place finish in the play-out group, 9th overall in the final Liga I table.

+His contract's extension option was triggered automatically, keeping him in charge for 2026–27, a season Oțelul opened at home to CFR Cluj on 18 July 2026.
+On 22 September 2026, SC Oțelul Galați and manager Stjepan Tomas mutually agreed to terminate their contractual relationship.